TokTok/spec/spec.md

 ## DHT Packet

 The DHT Packet contains the sender's DHT Public Key, an encryption Nonce, and an encrypted payload.
-The payload is encrypted with the the DHT secret key of the sender, the DHT public key of the receiver, and the nonce that is sent along with the packet.
+The payload is encrypted with the DHT secret key of the sender, the DHT public key of the receiver, and the nonce that is sent along with the packet.
 DHT Packets are sent inside Protocol Packets with a varying Packet Kind.

 | Length  | Type       | [Contents](#protocol-packet) |
 |:--------|:-----------|:-----------------------------|